PreciousChicken/blog/content/posts/A-taste-of-MQTT-in-React.md

 draft: false
 ---

 **Update Apr 20**: This tutorial previously used the MQTT online broker [HiveMQ](https://www.hivemq.com), which worked fine when you were using a local development server.
-However once uploaded to a web site provider using https (pretty much everyone now), then it generated a mixed content error message.
-This update therefore uses the [Eclipse Mosquitto MQTT broker](https://mosquitto.org), which doesn't have these problems.
+However once uploaded to a web site provider using HTTPS (pretty much everyone now), then it generated a mixed content error message.
+This message was generated due to an insecure Web Socket (WS) protocol running underneath the secure HTTPS protocol, hence causing the browser to flag this.
+The solution to this is to use the Web Socket Secure (WSS) protocol, which for some reason I could not get to work with HiveMQ.
+This update therefore uses the [Eclipse Mosquitto MQTT broker](https://mosquitto.org), which allowed me to use WSS and fixed the issue.

 ### Introduction